AswiniRagothaman1993/data_analysis_projects/pharmacy_sales_analysis/readme.md

 - Average bill value
 - Individual-day weekday performance

+### Page 5 — GST Analysis

+Analyzes:

+- GST collected by slab
+- Sales contribution by GST slab
+- Monthly GST by slab
+- Total GST
+- GST as a percentage of total sales

 ---

-# 💡 Key Business Findings
+# Key Business Findings

 1. **May sales increased by 6.38%**, while bill volume remained almost unchanged.
-The increase was associated with a **6.23% increase in average bill value**.
+The increase was associated with a **6.46% increase in average bill value**.

 2. **June sales declined by 7.87%** despite a slight increase in bill volume.
-The decline was associated with an **8.42% decrease in average bill value**.
+The decline was associated with an **8.44% decrease in average bill value**.

 3. **Thursday was the strongest individual weekday**, with the highest average sales per reporting period and highest average bill value.

 4. **Friday was the weakest individual weekday**, with the lowest average sales per reporting period and lowest average bill value.

-5. The **5% GST slab accounted for 94.91% of sales contribution**, making it the dominant GST category in the dataset.
+5. The **5% GST slab accounted for 94.73% of sales contribution**, making it the dominant GST category in the dataset.

 6. Sales showed positive relationships with both **bill volume** and **average bill value**.